technicaldebtgames/web-module-challenge-scope-and-closure/README.md

 - Explain function scope
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+A "closure" is the concept of a function being bundled together with references to its surrounding state.
+It gives you access to an outer function's scope in an inner function.
+Closures are created at each function's creation time.

 ## Introduction

 This challenge focuses on both scope and closures.